Leoy23/Tune-Out/README.md

 </details>

 ## About The Project
-Tune - out was created for all the Hip-Hop and R&B lovers/enthusiasts in the Seattle area to find and see their favorite artists performing at venues close to them.
+Tune - Out was created for all the Hip-Hop and R&B lovers/enthusiasts in the Seattle area to find and see their favorite artists performing at venues close to them.
 <br>